The equation for the story that emerges from a role-playing game looks like this.

 Embedded Narrative + Game Play

-The party travelled southeast from the Mound of the Night King for a few days.
+They travelled southeast from the Mound of the Night King for a few days.
 Around mid day of the first day, an ankheg emerged from the soil and faced the party.
 It was some ways off and didn’t seem inclined to fight.
 The party guided their wagons and hirelings around the giant bug, giving it plenty of room.

 They didn’t not see anyone as they travelled and the weather was pleasant.
-Not long after everyone turns in to sleep, riders come galloping toward the camp.
+Not long after everyone turned in to sleep, riders come galloping toward the camp.
 The draug warrior on watch wakes everyone up as the riders approach.
 The riders had bows strung and arrows nocked.
 They demanded to know if the party was sworn to the warlord Oktar and why they are in the lands claimed by Aglent!
 Ozric tells the warriors that they are not sworn to any clan and are on their way to see the dogman wizard Farhat.

 The warriors relax.
 Their leader says they are going the wrong way if they want to see Farhat.
 The dogman and his clan were driven from their warrens by some monsters that spawned from Zaleska’s Hypogeum.
 The dogman and his followers are in a camp a day east of the warren.
 The party will have to travel an extra day to get there.
 The party thank the warriors.
 They nod and spur their horses away into the night.